vgrabelnikov/Billing-Data-Loader/README.md

 # Billing-Data-Loader
-Serverless Function to load Yandex.Cloud billing data to ClickHouse
+Serverless Function for loading Yandex.Cloud billing data to ClickHouse

 # Prerequisites
 Ask Yandex.Cloud support to export your billing data to S3 bucket of your choice